Rampagy/march_madness/README.md

 round 6 winners:                                           17
 ```

-In this example `North Carolina` and `Purdue` played in the championship game and `North Carolina` won.
+Using the 2024 bracket keys for this example `North Carolina` and `Purdue` played in the championship game and `North Carolina` won.